smartholdem/sth-vanity/README.md

 ### Parameters

+* `--help` — display help information about the script and its parameters.

 *   `[SEARCH_STRING]` (required) — the desired sequence of characters to search for.
 The search is case-insensitive.

 *   `--mode=MODE` (optional) — the search mode.
 Can be one of the following: